Saishachebium/Fingerprint-Identification-/README.md

 Finger positioning – rotation or shifting of the finger may affect matching results

-Ridge clarity – smudges, dryness, or excessive pressure can reduce accuracy
+Ridge clarity – smudges, dryness or lack of ridge definition can reduce accuracy

 By considering these limitations, this project demonstrates both the potential and challenges of fingerprint-based biometric systems.